Jovian Chronicles: Reception

-In September 1994, White Wolf gave the game a 3.5 out of 5 rating and said the game "offers a lot of material in a beautiful package".
+David L. Pulver reviewed Jovian Chronicles in White Wolf #47 (Sept., 1994), rating it a 3.5 out of 5 and stated that "If you're content with your existing Mekton campaign you may not find much use for this book.
+But if you want to begin anew, Jovian Chronicles offers a lot of material in a beautiful package."

 Jovian Chronicles was featured on the front cover of the March–April 1997 edition of Pyramid (Vol. 1, Issue 24), and a sneak preview of the game was offered inside the same issue.

 In the February 1998 edition of Dragon (Issue 244), Rick Swan reviewed both the Jovian Chronicles setting and the Heavy Gear setting (also published by Dream Pod 9), and praised the high production values: "Both are beautiful games, into which a lot of effort has been invested."
 Swan admired the "Silhouette" game system, calling it "the smartest set of universal rules this side of the GURPS game."
 But he criticized the combat rules, which he called "more work than fun", and he found little to be excited about in the setting, saying, "There's nothing terribly interesting going on here, and the game's ambitions seem awfully modest compared to the wide screen spectacle of Trinity."
 Given the setting's emphasis on robot combat, Swan believed that "Jovian Chronicles aims at players more interested in hardware than human beings."
 He concluded with an ambivalent shrug: "Other than the lifeless settings, I couldn’t find anything seriously wrong with...
 Jovian Chronicles.
 But I couldn’t find much to be excited about either."

 A review of the Ship of the Fleet, Vol. 4 — a supplement describing six Venusian ships of the Jovian Chronicles line — that appeared in the August 11, 2000 issue of Pyramid found the supplement had failed in the small details that other works by Dream Pod 9 had possessed, saying "Being truly excellent is a double-edged sword: On the one hand, of course, you're excellent -- and that comes with a lot of perks.
 On the other hand, though, you have set yourself a very high standard indeed -- and a failure in the details suddenly becomes a notable offense."